hans-vvv/Music-Cue/README.md

 ## Data formatting of 'source' sheet

-The data must be delivered in an Excel in a sheet called "Muziek".
+The data must be delivered in an Excel file, in a sheet called "Muziek".
 This sheet must contain the following column header names:
 - SESSION NAME
 - EVENT